Life lasts longer than you think, for most of us anyway. I think you can very well do both in your lifetime!

 Anything is possible.

 Decide what route you’d want to take as far as a boutique.
 Do you want to be the only owner?
 Are you willing to go in with somebody that has more knowledge or more money?
 What you’re willing to do honestly determines a lot of what you need to do.
 See what your school offers as far as business and retail classes and take a couple.
 Maybe even just ask if you can sit in on them and absorb knowledge.
-Intro to retail and an introductory business course would be great.posted about 3 years ago
+Intro to retail and an introductory business course would be great.posted over 5 years ago